psychemedia/finn-resources/src/irish-legends-finn-oisin.md

 ---

 https://archive.org/details/godsfightingmens00gregrich/page/436/mode/2up
-Gods and fighting men : the story of the Tuatha de Danaan and of the Fiana of Ireland by Gregory, Lady, 1852-1932; Finn, MacCumaill, 3rd cent; Yeats, W. B. (William Butler), 1865-1939 Publication date 1904
+Gods and fighting men: the story of the Tuatha de Danaan and of the Fiana of Ireland by Gregory, Lady, 1852-1932; Finn, MacCumaill, 3rd cent; Yeats, W. B. (William Butler), 1865-1939 Publication date 1904
 Summary of legends of Finn Mac Cumhail, Oisin etc